Welcome to the Florida Keys Treasures Lobster Page.

 You can be prosecuted for injuring any lobster while you are underwater don’t be one of those morons who try pulling them out of their holes by the antennae.
 Also, be extra careful not to bang into any coral or sponge while hunting lobster.

 Egg-bearing lobster must be released unharmed.
 You can recognize the eggs by an orange, yellow, brown, or red mass found covering the bottom of the lobster’s tail.

-If you see any commercial lobster traps, give them wide berth: it is a felony to take lobster from commercial traps and these commercial fishermen are quite agressive when it comes to protecting there livelyhood.
+If you see any commercial lobster traps, give them wide berth: it is a felony to take lobster from commercial traps and these commercial fishermen are quite aggressive when it comes to protecting there livelihood.